Get started with customs clearance for wine shipping

 You may need to pay additional customs fees, depending on the circumstances.
 These include:

-Customs clearance sits within the larger wine shipping process.
+Customs clearance sits within the larger wine, beer and spirits shipping process.
 Although the exact process and costs vary depending on the country,

 Incoterms® are a set of rules for global shipping set by the International Chamber of Commerce (ICC).
 Incoterms® assign specific responsibilities to either the seller or the buyer involved in international trade to keep the legal obligations of each party clear for everyone involved.
 As such, they affect who is responsible for paying customs clearance fees.